-- Review meetings (Our younger pupils may not attend review meetings but will contribute to their One Page Profiles and will discuss their targets). - Smiley Face books or similar reward systems where they are given opportunities to assess their own progress on a daily basis. - Contributions to the annual reviews, this can be written, via video or in person during the meeting. - All children who have individual targets (academic or pastoral) will have a child friendly version to refer to.
+- Review meetings (Our younger pupils may not attend review meetings but will contribute to their One Page Profiles and will discuss their targets). - Smiley Face books or similar reward systems where they are given opportunities to assess their own progress on a daily basis. - Contributions to the annual reviews, this can be written or in person during the meeting.